-- 1. Where do you find disability support information on this college's website? - 2.
-Are there forms or guidelines for documentation of disability that you have to complete on the website to get accommodations? - 3.
-What are the accommodations discussed on the website that the college will provide? - 4.
-What are some examples of accommodations that are listed on the website? - 5.
-Are there any other resources discussed on either website to support academic success?
+do you find disability support information on this college's website? re forms or guidelines for documentation of disability that you have to conwebsite to get accommodations?
+What a re the accommodations discussed on the website that the college will prov What a re some examples of accommodations that are listed on the website?
+Are the re any other resources discussed on either website to support academic